kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 ---

 Hi, in this series of post we'll create an event-sourced application from ground up.
 The application is going to be a over-simplified trade manager where a user can login, create trades and edit trades.

-In a way its our usual CRUD application with trade as our domain, but we will implement it using event sourcing.
+In a way its our usual CRUD application with trade as our domain.
+But we will implement it using CQRS and event sourcing and see how it differs from CRUD.

 ### Event Sourcing

-What do we mean by event sourcing?

-This is how Martin Fowler defines it -
-<div class="message"> Event Sourcing ensures that all changes to application state are stored as a sequence of events.
-Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes. </div>
+> Event Sourcing ensures that all changes to application state are stored as a sequence of events.
+Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes. - Martin Fowler

-What are events?
+What exactly is event sourcing?

+Event Sourcing is a pattern which defines an approach to handle operations on data that is driven by a sequence of events, each of which is recorded in an append-only store.

+Application code sends a series of events that imperatively describe each action that has occurred on the data to the event store, where they are persisted.

+Each event represents a set of changes to the data.

-Events are immutable facts that are only ever appended to an event log which allows for very high transaction rates and efficient replication.
+The events are persisted in an event store that acts as the source of truth or system of record.
+Since events are only ever appended to an event log, this allows for very high transaction rates and efficient replication.

+Some benefits we get out of event sourcing are :

+  - Complete log of every state change ever
+  - Unmatched traceability and debugability
+  - Very good performance characteristics due to append only store
+  - No more mapping complex objects to tables

-Following the above definitions our application is going to store application state as a sequence of events.
+Following the above definition our application is going to store trade states as a sequence of events.
 These events will be persisted in an event log ([Level DB](http://leveldb.org/)) and will be replayed on restart to recover application state.

-This is very different from the CRUD model most of us are used to building.
-A lot has been spoken about the pros and cons of each of these models so I'll not go into that.
-I have shared some links in the end where you can read more.
+Since I have spent most of my career in investment banking `Trade` is the simplest domain I can think of.

+In real world events on a typical back-office trade settlement systems would be like this -

+{% include image.html url="/images/trade_events.png" style="text-align: center;" %}

+We are only going to look at trade create and update as events in our current implementation.
+This should be good enough to explain the concepts.

 ### Eventuate